JoshuaScherer1996/unity_pathway_gameplay_animals/README.md

 This repository contains the second project from the Unity Pathway "Junior Programmer".
 The goal is to understand and implement the concept of basic gameplay.

 ## Branch main
 This is the main branch of this chapter and shows the different topics covered step by step.
-There are also the [challenge](https://github.com/JoshuaScherer1996/unity_pathway_gameplay_animals/tree/challenge) branch that shows how I completed the given bonus challenge.
+There is also the [challenge](https://github.com/JoshuaScherer1996/unity_pathway_gameplay_animals/tree/challenge) branch that shows how I completed the given bonus challenge.

 ## Topics covered
 * Switching perspectives by clicking on the Axis